 From the instructor's perspective:

-• Provide a code template (scaffolding for students)
+- Write a question description and code template (scaffolding for students)

 From the student's perspective:

 The plugin consumes the REST API entirely transparently.
-The instructor and student never know VMs exist.
+Instructors and students never know VMs exist.

 What the Architecture Gets Right